ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 6-2.
 Ensemble models have been established as a reliable and successful method for decreasing overfitting and enhancing the reliability of predictive modeling efforts.
-However, thereâ€™s always a trade-off.
+However, there's always a trade-off.
 What are some of the drawbacks associated with ensemble techniques?

 ## References [](#references)